k-gerner/Game-Pigeon-Solvers/othello/README.md

 At the input prompt, you can enter one of several commands.
 #### Save the game: `s`
 Save the game by typing `s`.
-This will create a save file named `saved_game.txt` which contains save data for the current game state.
+This will create a save file named `othello_save.txt` which contains save data for the current game state.
 When you start a new game, if a save state is detected, you will be asked if you would like to resume that game.
 #### See previous moves: `h`